Links to Buy: Signed Limited Edition, eBook on Kindle and Paperback via Amazon

 Mr Gupta goes to the Sea

-Please message via CONTACT for overseas delivery prices.
+Please message via CONTACT for overseas delivery prices for the signed limited edition.

 Praise for Mr Gupta goes to the Sea